 As already mentioned, the BLO should be organised as an association or "exchange club", requiring membership.
-Then the VP's are not a state-controlled medium of exchange like Euros, but a device only for club members to exchange goods and labour between them.
-Hopefully this will make it difficult for the state to ban such a system, like the Austrian state did in 1933 against the successful local currency in the town of Wörgl.
+Then the VP's are not a state-controlled medium of exchange like euros, but a device only for club members to exchange goods and labour between them.
+Hopefully this will make it difficult for the state to ban such a system, like the Austrian state did in 1933 against the succesful local currency in the town of Wörgl.
 Organising the scheme as an association with transactions only being available to members, and no money-like paper VP's in circulation, may prevent such an outcome.
-The state may also try the milder countermeasure of levying income tax in Euros on such activities, portraying them as "tax evasive" and constituting "a black economy".
+The state may also try the milder countermeasure of levying income tax in euros on such activities, portraying them as "tax evasive" and constituting "a black economy".
 Such attempts must then be fought against politically and legally, in parallel with the ongoing other popular anti-crisis resistance activities.
-On may expect that such a scheme will be opposed not only by the state; it will probably also be derided by the economic establishment, including financial pages pundits.
+On may expect that such a scheme will be opposed not only by the state; it will probably also be derided by the economic establishment, including most financial pages pundits.
 But criticism in itself is not a fundamental obstacle.
-The bigger danger is whether the scheme may simply be banned, or quashed via Euro taxation.
+The bigger danger is whether the scheme may simply be banned, or quashed via euro taxation.

-There is a further good argument for membership requirement: One should avoid giving the well-to-do a free lunch in the form of an automatic BLO loan, on top of the ample buying power they possess in Euros.
+There is a further good argument for membership requirement: One should avoid giving the well-to-do a free lunch in the form of an automatic BLO loan, on top of the ample buying power they possess in euros.
 They should as a rule only be allowed to open an account, but not have access to an automatically given and renewed VP loan.
 The BLO should be targeted towards the less well-off in society.
 This may be achieved by having two grades of membership.
-Level 1 is open to all (including firms): you get an account but no initial loan.
+Level 1 is open to all

+(including firms): you get an account but no initial loan.
 Level 2 (call it "core" membership) additionally qualifies for the loan.
 Core membership should only be given to people already belonging to one or more of the organisations behind the BLO (unions and similar popular organisations, for instance farmers'), to pensioners and to the unemployed.
 And it should be automatically given, to give the scheme a flying start.

-One could modify the rules somewhat by allowing level 2 membership for persons that do not initially qualify, but who are recommended by a core member.
-But it is probably wise to start the process carefully by only giving automatic loans to core members, and later relax the rules in a controlled manner, based on how things develop.
+It is probably wise to start the process carefully by only giving automatic loans to core members, and later relax the rules in a controlled manner, based on how things develop.
 Account holders that default on their loans above some defined level of transgression may be excluded as members of the system, and their accounts discontinued.